|Share / Tweet / Pin Me!|

 |Lunedì compriamo una macchina.||On Monday we’re buying (going to buy) a car.|

-Note that you can use andare un the present tense followed by a + infinitive, but despite appearances, this is not a near future construction.
+Note that you can use andare in the present tense followed by a + infinitive, but despite appearances, this is not a near future construction.
 It’s just andare in the present tense and with its normal meaning of "go."

 |Vado a ballare.||I’m going dancing.

-I’m going somewhere to dance.
+I’m going to a club to dance.

 |Andiamo a comprare una macchina.||We’re going to buy a car.

-We’re leaving for the car lot.
+We’re on our way to the used car lot.

 When talking about an imminent action with no specific time/date stated, you can use stare per + infinitive.